bkw777/Teeprom/4ROM.md

 * Tell the programmer to use device "SST39SF010A", ignore size mismatch, not to automatically erase the whole chip before writing.
 * Write a single 32K rom image.

+The following is using a TL-866II+ programmer and the open source [minipro](https://gitlab.com/DavidGriffith/minipro) software.
+(If buying a new programmer, be aware minipro does not support the new T48 or T56 programmers, only TL-866II+ and older.)

 ### Test the pin connections
 Just to verify that the board is soldered correctly and all of the programming adapter pins are making a good connection.